JamesSeo/JamesSeo/README.md

 - 👋 Hi, I’m @JamesSeo
 - 👀 I’m interested in  cloud, data,
+-
- // - 🌱 I’m currently learning cass
+ // - 🌱 I’m currently learning ( Why am I so busy?)

 // - 💞️

 // - 📫 How to reach me

 <!---